Proximify/packman/README.md

 ## How Packman works

 Whenever a composer task is run from the CLI, the plugin reads the `composer.json` of the root project and looks for packages listed under `require` and `require-dev`.
-The packages whose namespace is equal to that of the root project are considered candidate private packages.
+The packages whose vendor name is equal to that of the root project are considered candidate private packages.
 The set of candidates is pruned by ignoring the ones publicly available from Packagist.
 The final set of private packages are downloaded from the their source location and served from a **local web server** acting as a composer-type repository.

 ### Steps

-1. Read the `composer.json` of the root project, search for requirements in the same namespace than the root project, and add them as _candidate private packages_;
+1. Read the `composer.json` of the root project, search for requirements in the same vendor name than the root project, and add them as _candidate private packages_;
 2. Read the Composer CLI command arguments, identify if a private package is being required (e.g. `composer require my-org/my-package`), and if so, add it to the set of candidates;
 3. Create the final set of private packages by ignoring the candidates that are already publicly available at Packagist;
 4. Create a [Satis](https://composer.github.io/satis/) repository in the sub-folder **packman/repos** with the selected packages;